uff20xd/True-Chaos/True Chaos/Chaos Manipulation/Chaos Manipulation.md

 Only the most skilled reach 1-lapse on any technique.
 1-lapse is the lowest amount of initiation time that can be reached without the usage of an Orderset.

 The 0-lapse:
-0-lapse is a technique which completely skips the cycle removing initiation time and increasing the output by a bit.
-This takes a more specific Orderfunction like True Neutrals "Neutrality".
-Norexander can use a pseudo 0-lapse by creating an infinitely small soul cycle through "Blood cycle" and using blood to create a blood seal for the technique.

 ___

 # Basics